Dilaton-Induced Resonant Production of Ultralight Vector Dark Matter: Polarization-resolved vector dynamics in an FLRW background

 \subsection{Transverse sector}

-{For the transverse modes, $k_i\epsilon_i^{(\lambda)}=0$ removes any mixing with $A_0$.
-Because the Maxwell term is conformally invariant, the transverse quadratic action carries no additional explicit factor of the scale factor in front of the kinetic term.
-One then finds}
+For the transverse modes, the orthogonality condition $k_i \epsilon_i^{(\lambda)}=0$ removes any mixing with the nondynamical component $A_0$.
+Since the Maxwell kinetic term remains conformally invariant, no additional scale-factor dependence appears in the kinetic term.
+The resulting quadratic action is